- Search The Registry

 Langston Hughes was active in social and political causes, using his poetry as a vehicle for cultural protest.
-He traveled to the Soviet Union, Haiti, and Japan, and he served as the Madrid correspondent for a Baltimore, Maryland newspaper during the Spanish Civil War.
+He traveled to the Soviet Union, Haiti, and Japan, and he served as the Madrid correspondent for the Baltimore Afro-American newspaper during the Spanish Civil War.
 Hughes wrote over 50 books and his drama Mulatto was performed 373 times on Broadway.
 Hughes also became known for the character Jesse B. Simple that he created in the 1940's for the Chicago Defender & New York Post.
 The humor and dialect of Jesse Simple disguised his common sense while depicting the everyday American experiences of Black citizens.

 Hughes wrote in several literary genres including poetry, plays, short stories and novels.
 He is best known for his poetry, using jazz and Black folk rhythms in his work, ignoring classical forms in favor of the oral and improvisational traditions of Black culture.
 Langston Hughes died in 1967.